TypeRocket/docs/v5/post-types.md

 }, $priority);
 ```

-*Note: When overriding a post type created by a plugin, that plugin may have its code that TypeRocket can not override due to how that plugin works.
-For example, in WooCommerce you can not override the post type icon because WooCommerce implements its own CSS code and the TypeRocket CSS does not have more specificity than WooCommerce for the icon design.*
+! **Note**: When overriding a post type created by a plugin, that plugin may have its code that TypeRocket can not override due to how that plugin works.
+For example, in WooCommerce you can not override the post type icon because WooCommerce implements its own CSS code and the TypeRocket CSS does not have more specificity than WooCommerce for the icon design.

 ### Adding custom fields to posts